Marceline the Vampire Queen: Creation and design

 Marceline is voiced by Olivia Olson.
 When production on Adventure Time began, Ward contacted his friend Martin Olson, who was a writer on the animated Disney series Phineas and Ferb, and asked if he knew who played the character Vanessa Doofenshmirtz on Phineas and Ferb, as he wanted "her as a voice" on his show; reportedly, Ward was unaware that the actress was actually Martin Olson's daughter.
 During the casting audition, Olivia Olson first read for Princess Bubblegum, but was later asked to read for the role of Marceline.
 Upon seeing character designs, Olson was "definitely impressed by the character".
 Because Ward knew that he wanted Olivia on his show, Martin Olson later joked that her audition was simply a "sham" to please network executives.
 In order to get into character, Olson often dresses in a manner similar to Marceline when she records her lines; she explained, "I always find ... that on the days that I go in to record Marceline, I'll dress like her, in a weird way ...
 I'll throw on some rock n' roll boots, maybe some red lipstick, and just go in there."
 In flashback sequences, younger Marceline is voiced by Ava Acres.
 In the fifth season episodes "Finn the Human" / "Jake the Dog", an older, alternate universe version of the character is voiced by Cloris Leachman.
 Martin Olson also provides the voice for Marceline's demonic father Hunson Abadeer.
 Olivia Olson later noted that the opportunity to voice act with her father was "pretty cool".

 Olson also is the character's singing voice.
 Composers Casey James Basichis and Tim Kiefer produce the bass music that the character performs in the series.
 The songs themselves were written by storyboard artists, or other people affiliated with production, and the demos for many of these songs were later uploaded onto the internet by those affiliated with the show.

-In March 2021, it was revealed that Sugar was encouraged by the show's creative team to put her "own life experiences into the character of Marceline."